 Keep Love Alive Long Past Valentine’s Day

-On Valentine's Day, many people feel pressure to make sure they get the right gift or plan the right date night.
-However, what’s really important isn’t an annual celebration of your love, but focusing on your partner every day.
+The pressure is on for Valentine's Day!
+People often feel the need to make sure they get the right gift or plan the right date night.
+However, even more important than a once-a-year celebration of your love, is the commitment to your relationship every day.

 Yet, with the hectic pace of family demands, work obligations and social commitments, it is not always easy to find time for each other.
 Just because you've finally settled into the comfortable stages of a relationship doesn't mean it's time to stop putting in an effort to keep things exciting.

 You never want to feel your partner slipping away, and there are a number of daily habits you can do that will help keep the romance alive in your relationship.
 Here five ways to make sure you prioritize your relationship all year long.